 Tormiston Mill and Maeshowe Visitor Center

-For your visit Park at the Tormiston Mill.
-From the Parking you can see the mound in the field across the road.
+For your visit, park at the Tormiston Mill.
+From the parking area you can see the mound in the field across the road.

 This watermill was probably built in the 1880s.
 Inside is a small museum.

 From the outside, you can guess a structure is under it, but it does not look like much.

 However, imagine that this was built almost 5000 years ago, which means before the pyramids.
 The central chamber is 4.7m in diameter, the passage is 10m long.
 And there are huge standing stones at each corner.

 It is estimated that the Maeshowe Chambered Cairn was used as a burial tomb for several hundred years before being closed.

 It was then discovered and opened 3000 years later by the Norsemen (descendants of the Vikings) who added their runes on the walls.

 Therefore this site is also the largest collection of runes outside Scandinavia.

 There was so much to see that I was not able to visit the site.
 I had to choose, and an organized tour would have limited my movements around the islands.

 Anyway I would not have been able to share pictures as photos are not allowed inside.